-- 1 Thou art gone to the grave! but we will not deplore thee, Tho' sorrows and darkness encompass the tomb; The Savior hath passed through its portals before thee, And the lamp of his love is thy guide through the gloom. - 3 Thou art gone to the grave | and, its mansions forsaking What though thy weak spirit in fear lingered long: The sunshine of paradise beamed on thy waking, [song.
-And the sound which thou heard'st, was the seraphim's - 2 Thou art gone to the grave! we no longer behold thee, Nor tread the rough paths of the world by thy side; But the wide arms of mercy are spread to enfold thee, And sinners may hope, for the Sinless hath died. - 4 Thou art gone to the grave! but we will not deplore thee, For God was thy ransom, thy Guardian, and Guide: He gave thee, he took thee, and he will restore thee; And death hath no sting, for the Savior hath died.
+- 1 Thou art gone to the grave! but we will not deplore thee, Tho'sorrows and darkness encompass the tomb; The Savior hath passed through its portals before thee, And the lamp of his love is thy guide through the gloom. - The thousand out in the Serve in tough the Stoom - 2 Thou art gone to the grave! we no longer behold thee, Nor tread the rough paths of the world by thy side; But the wide arms of mercy are spread to enfold thee, And sinners may hope, for the Siniess hath died. - 3 Thou art gone to the grave! and, its mansions forsaking What though thy weak spirit in fear lingered long: The sunshine of paradise beamed on thy waking, [song.
+And the sound which thou heard'st, was these raphim's - 4 Thou art gone to the grave! but we will not deplore thee, For God was thy ransom, thy Guardian, and Guide: He gave thee, he took thee, and he will treatore thee; And death bath no sting, for the Savior hath died.